-Many of our students from low income families are on financial aid.
-There are some who fall short of the criteria but actually need some assistance. $10 may help these group of students.
+Some students from low income families are on financial aid but who fall short of the means-testing criteria.
+Your $10 will help them.

-A $100 can help to subsidise the transport fees for a student from a lower income family for a month.
-This will help ease the financial burden of the family and get the student to school.
+Your $100 can help subsidise the transport fees for a student from a lower income family for a month.

 Our Campaign Storyends 28 May 2017, 11:59 PM

 Hello, I am Matt-Q, an award winning Singaporean Singer, Songwriter.